intel/transfer-learning/tests/README.md

 > Note: After the tests have run, there will be downloaded data in `/tmp/data` that has not been cleaned up.
 Currently, the developer has to manage this, but we should create fixtures that take care of it.

+There are some executable examples in module docstrings.
+To run them as tests, follow the steps in the [docs README.md](/docs/README.md).